mihirchronicles/mihirchronicles.github.io/content/notes/on-complex-systems.md

 Stop looking for who’s to blame; instead you’ll start asking, “What’s the system?”
 The concept of feedback opens up the idea that a system can cause its own behavior.

 Hunger, poverty, environmental degradation, economic instability, unemployment, chronic disease, drug addiction, and war, for example, persist in spite of the analytical ability and technical brilliance that have been directed toward eradicating them.
 No one deliberately creates those problems, no one wants them to persist, but they persist nonetheless.
-That is because they are intrinsically systems problems—undesirable behaviors characteristic of the system structures that produce them.
+That is because they are intrinsically systems problems-undesirable behaviors characteristic of the system structures that produce them.
 They will yield only as we reclaim our intuition, stop casting blame, see the system as the source of its own problems, and find the courage and wisdom to restructure it.

 Before you disturb the system in any way, watch how it behaves.